HunterAkeriano/vite-plugin-hulak-tools/README.md

 - ✨ **Simple API** - Easy-to-use configuration with sensible defaults
 - 🔧 **Modular** - Enable only the plugins you need
-- 🎨 **Handlebars Support** - Full Handlebars template processing with partials
+- 🎨 **Handlebars-like Syntax** - Full template processing with partials and conditionals
+- 🔗 **Works with vite-plugin-handlebars** - Perfect companion for importing templates to JS
 - ⚡ **Vite Optimized** - Built specifically for Vite projects
 - 📦 **Zero Config** - Works out of the box with minimal setup
+- 🔄 **Nested Partials** - Full parameter inheritance support
+- 🚀 **Production Ready** - Optimized builds with minimal overhead

 ## 🛠️ TypeScript Support